 Breakout Sessions

-The agenda for the CIRC PI Meeting includes concurrent breakout sessions on Monday, November 6, so that attendees can have focused discussions on topics of community interest.
-On Tuesday, November 7, the organizers of the breakout sessions will summarize the discussions for all meeting attendees.
+The agenda for the CIRC PI Meeting included concurrent breakout sessions on Monday, November 6, so that attendees could have focused discussions on topics of community interest.
+On Tuesday, November 7, the organizers of the breakout sessions summarized the discussions for all meeting attendees.

 Breakout Session: Best Practices for Sustainability